This mini-site serves as companion to Moonbound, the new novel by Robin Sloan, published by MCD×FSG.

 I don’t think there’s anything else in publishing quite like the buzz of a multibook project underway, shared and anticipated.
 It’s wonderful.
 Who wouldn’t want to play in that sandbox?

 There are other ways to do it, of course.
-Tolkien didn’t consider The Lord of the Rings a trilogy; for him, it was a single work, one that was substantially finished when The Fellowship of the Ring was published.
+Tolkien didn’t consider The Lord of the Rings a trilogy; for him, it was a single book, one that was substantially finished by the time The Fellowship of the Ring was published.
 The next two volumes appeared over the course of just one year: a standalone novel on an installment plan.
 (The Return of the King arrived a bit late because Tolkien was still finishing the appendix.
 See, that’s why I’m publishing my appendix — this mini-site — first.)

 Likewise, Jeff VanderMeer’s pathbreaking Area X trilogy arrived in the space of just eighteen months — more like a TV show than a series of books.
 A pace like that is nearly perfect, generating anticipation without risking impatience.
 Area X remains one of the great publishing feats of the 21st century.